-A common sustainability reporting pitfall is having incorrect sustainability data for emissions and resource consumption or approaching sustainability communications as a public relations exercise.
+A common sustainability reporting pitfall is having incorrect ESG data for emissions and resource consumption or approaching sustainability communications as a public relations exercise.
 The issues identified as material may touch every aspect of a company’s business model or may have gone unnoticed.
 They are often valuable inputs to strategic planning, operational management, and capital investment decisions.

 Let’s Use Carbon to Illustrate Materiality

 Many companies already report on carbon management because they believe climate change may be an important issue to their stakeholders.
 Capturing quantitative stakeholder feedback on carbon can validate or change that reporting strategy, but the value-add is realized when the carbon data is viewed through operational and financial perspectives.

 For example, analyzing carbon in the context of production efficiency and EBITDA helps a company understand how its business model would be affected by a price on carbon.
 If the carbon footprint of a production facility or product is a significant market driver, then the company can assess its risk-to-hold value of its current assets, and inform business and financial planning, such as where to best allocate its OPEX budget towards operational improvements, or its CAPEX towards R&D and innovation.